 To access both dreams and understand why I feel this Trump US Embassy move insight is confirmed, please join or go to the supporter area.

 Please bear in mind (again), me sharing my dreams is also unusual.
 God does not give me dreams all the time.
-Unlike my peers, you won't hear me claiming, “God told me this or that” or nor make it seem I have a running conversation with God all the time like some do.
+Unlike my peers, you won't hear me claiming, “God told me this or that” nor will I make it seem I have a running conversation with God all the time as some do.
 I'm not a prophet.
 I've only had half a dozen dreams I could definitely say were divine and I've only shared a couple so far publicly outside of my family.
 Thus, when I get a word from God it is precious, not a common thing.
-I seek God diligently (Heb 11:6) and sometimes sometimes he surprises me with, let's say, unexpected and encouraging bonus revelations.
-I'm enjoy sharing his secrets with others.
+I seek God diligently (Heb 11:6) and sometimes he surprises me with, let's say, unexpected and encouraging bonus revelations.
+I'm enjoying sharing his secrets with others as Paul said the early church did when they came together (1Co 14:26).
 Praise Yehovah.

 To help avoid any misunderstanding, let me try to summarize what I'm saying as well as what I'm not saying.